curvegrid/go-ethereum-wiki/Installation-Instructions-for-Mac.md

 ## Installing with Homebrew

-By far the easiest way to install go-ethereum is to use the Homebrew tap.
+By far the easiest way to install go-ethereum is to use our Homebrew tap.
 If you don't have Homebrew, [install it first](http://brew.sh).

 Then run the following commands to add the tap and install `geth`: